BiogeoscienceslabOxford/kelp_forests/README.md

-Kelp detection algorithm (JS code); (Copy and paste in your GEE API; define a geometry and hit run) https://code.earthengine.google.com/56274005f03809a9611eaec8f0fc95cf
+Kelp detection algorithm (JS code); (Copy and paste in your GEE API; define a geometry and hit run) https://code.earthengine.google.com/56274005f03809a9611eaec8f0fc95cf You can activate the NDVI and FAI indices deleting the (//) in lines 877 and  878.
+The option to export your kelp canopy map to your own Google Drive repository is in lines 884-891.
+You can also download them from your Google Drive activating lines 895-902.

 Low resolution kelp observations (table);